zdunseth/open-phytoliths-website/content/en/course/data-science/python.md

 weight: 20
 ---

-Get familiar the Github web browser interface, make a new repository and add files and folders.
+Get familiar with the Github web browser interface, make a new repository and add files and folders.

 <!--more-->